 Among the many new features that will be added in Windows 8.1 will be the appearance of a Start Button.
-This single news has bought smiles to many a Windows 8 users, who were missing the Window Start Button and Menu.
+This single news has bought smiles to many Windows 8 users, who were missing the Window Start Button and Menu.
 Unlearning first – and learning again to use the new Windows 8 UI with the Start Screen, was something that did not appeal to many.
 Windows users felt robbed of a Start button and menu they had got to love so much!
-It was even harder for the long time Windows user to let go of the button which once offered them quick access to important programs, folders, and most configuration options.
+It was even harder for the long-time Windows user to let go of the button which once offered them quick access to important programs, folders, and most configuration options.
 As a result, there were many freeware launched, which in some way or the other emulated the Windows start button or the start menu.

 But we had asked.
 Do you really need a Start Menu or Button for Windows 8?
 While some did not need it, a sizeable number of Windows users missed it.
 Sizeable enough for Microsoft to introduce a start button in Windows 8.1.
 This announcement itself has made many happy – and given them a sense of having ‘won’.